NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Press-Ganged (G&G).md

 Choose two ability boosts.
 One must be to **Strength** or **Constitution**, and one is a free ability boost.

 You're trained in the Athletics skill and the Labor Lore skill.
-You gain the [[Feats/Armor Assist|Armor Assist]] skill feat.
+You gain the [[Armor Assist|Armor Assist]] skill feat.

 *Source: Pathfinder Guns & Gears*
 *OGL*